North Texas Finishes Seventh In Women's; Men's Team Comes In Eighth

-Under Sheffield's guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards from 1996-2007.
+Under Sheffield’s guidance as the sprints and hurdles coach at North Texas, his athletes established or tied over 20 school records and earned more than 70 all-conference awards from 1996-2007.
 The Mean Green won four team championships with Sheffield on staff, two each on the men’s and women’s sides.

 He brings enhanced credentials through his work at the Michael Johnson Training Center where he focused on improving the ability of his athletes to integrate linear speed concepts through biomechanics, motor control and performance analysis.